SamuelDiazBidot/TartaraBot/README.md

-# discord
+# Tartara Bot:

-A Clojure library designed to ... well, that part is up to you.
+A discord bot that says "<target> es una tartara" when a certain person types a message.

 ## Usage

-FIXME
+To change the target use the following command !change-tartara <username> <name>

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.